"Classified Plant" now called "Registerable Plant"

-We have developed auditing tools for confirming if your classified plant management system meets the requirements of the Mines Safety and Inspection Act and Regulations.
+We have developed auditing tools for confirming if your Registerable Plant management system meets the requirements of the Work Health and Safety (Mines) Regulations.

 Our audits will highlight any shortcomings in your system and provide you with clear and effective preventive maintenance strategies to successfully address any non-compliance.

-Our inspectors are highly experienced and competent in conducting statutory inspections of all your classified plant.
+Our inspectors are highly experienced and competent in conducting statutory inspections of all your Registerable Plant.

 They are also available for your ‘duty of care’ non-statutory inspections and free-up your resources and manpower to be used on other priority activities.

-We can provide Classified Plant Equipment Files for your registrable classified plant and locate where possible the full suite of documents and records you need to manage your classified plant obligations.
+We can provide Registerable Plant Equipment Files for your plant and locate where possible the full suite of documents and records you need to manage your Registerable Plant obligations.

-These include the master classified plant registers for your fixed and itinerant classified plant, as well as the documentation and records covering each individual classified plant equipment item.
+These include the master Registerable Plant registers for your fixed and Itinerant Classified Plant, as well as the documentation and records covering each individual classified plant equipment item.